michelleconville/oir_events/README.md

 Each event has its own page, that contains three sections, the first has an image relating to the event, the event title, the date, the tour time, a short description and a book now button.
 The second section is About this event, this gives more information about the upcoming event and the third is the What else to know section, this redirection the user to the visitor information.

 The first and second sections are unique to the event itself, this information will help the user decide if they would like to attend the event and give them the option to book a ticket.
 The third section is an quick way for the user to find the visitor information.

+**Create event page**

+*       USER STORY - As a staff member, I want to create events so I can allow bookings

+A create event page was implemented to allow staff users to create new events via the UI without having to use the backend admin panel.
+For staff and admin users only, a button “Add” will display in the navigation menu.

+This will allow staff the ability to create an event and publish it to the website from a single page, this will create the Event page and will display an event card on the Events page.

+**Edit event page**

+*       USER STORY - As a staff member, I want to be able to edit events

+On the event page, an edit button displays for staff and admin users only, this allows staff to easily edit any of the details or make the page inactive if they no longer want to display to the website, this will not delete the event.

+**Delete event page**

+*       USER STORY - As a staff member, I want to be able to delete events if they are no longer going ahead or are over

+On the event page, a delete button displays for staff and admin users only, this allows staff to delete an event, once the button is selected, they will be taken to a confirmation page to confirm that they do want to delete the event.